Here's what's in the bipartisan infrastructure bill – KION546

 By Katie Lobosco and Tami Luhby, CNN

-The bipartisan infrastructure bill is currently making its way through the Senate after months of negotiations.
+The Senate passed a massive bipartisan infrastructure bill Tuesday after months of negotiations.

 In total, the deal includes $550 billion in new federal investments in America’s infrastructure over five years.

-Note: This story has been updated Tuesday with the Senate’s passage of the bill.